NetworkSecurityConfidenceAnalysis/SDN-On-The-Go/README.md

 # SDN-On-The-Go

-A Low cost, portable, standalone, SDN test bed to gather test data from a real, configurable, 4 SDN switch, 4 host network with out-of-band controller capable of running OpenDaylight.
+A low cost, portable, standalone, SDN test bed to gather test data from a real, configurable, 4 SDN switch, 4 host network with out-of-band controller capable of running OpenDaylight.

 Abstract: